 With a specialised interest in the historically informed performance of music of the 17th-18th century, Sanders regularly conducts Cammer Musicus, Hong Kong’s first baroque orchestra.
 They have given concerts of Bach’s cantatas on period instruments in DK’s Bach Pilgrimage Series.
 Such performances aim to adhere to the style, aesthetic principles, and musical technique of the era in which the music was originally conceived.

-Sanders holds a Master of Music degree from Eastman School of Music, where he studied conducting with William Weinert and Brad Lubman.
-Sanders’s avid interest in music of the 17th- and 18th-centuries has also led him to study with one of the world’s most sought-after lutenists and early music scholars, Paul O’Dette.
+Sanders holds a Master of Music degree from Eastman School of Music, where he studied conducting with William Weinert; and historical performance practice with Paul O’Dette.
+He was also a student of Ivars Taurins and Jeanne Lamon at Tafelmusik Baroque Summer Institute.
 Previously, he read music at The Chinese University of Hong Kong, where he learned choral conducting from Esmond Lim and Felix Yeung.
 He has been selected to participate in master classes by Helmuth Rilling, Stephen Layton, Simon Carrington, Nicolas Fink and more.